mathollingsworth/gatsby-casper-new/src/content/a-full-style-test.md

   - Tests
 ---

-Below is just about everything you’ll need to style in the theme.
+Below a that is just about everything you’ll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.

 ---